1. Trevi Fountain

 A pedestrian bridge links Rome to its ancient neighbourhood Across-the-Tiber or Tras-Tevere.
 Finding your way to the centre of Trastevere is easy: just follow the fall in the ground and you will arrive at Sta.
 Maria in Trastevere beckoning from one of the oldest squares in Rome.

 This wonderful neighbourhood, somewhat invaded by tourists, dares us to sit in a local restaurant for a meal or a brief sojourn.
 Our objective here is Piazza Santa Maria in Trastevere, the urban room at the heart of this venerable Roman quartier.
 Getting there is half the fun.
 Once more, there are no straight routes.
-However, the fall of the floor or the ground plane towards the square is a powerful urban trope to assisting our way finding.
+However, the fall of the floor or the ground plane towards the square is a powerful urban trope assisting our way finding abilities.
 The Byzentine basilica fronting the square makes its presence felt from whatever side we may approach it.
+But don’t get too busy looking for the basilica that you don’t notice all the great urbanism greeting you every step of the way.

 11. Sta.
 Maria in Trastevere

-Here, and at Sta.
+Here, and also at Sta.
 Maria Maggiore, we can glimpse one of the most remarkable legacies of the medieval period.
 The Apse mosaic of Christ seated with his mother the Virgin Mary.
 The pair looks for all practical purposes as the depiction of a Bride and Groom, not a mother and son.
-Might it not be the mother that was depicted?
+Might it be some other tradition that is being depicted here?

 A quarter of a mile away as the crow flies from Santa Maria in Trastevere stands one of the greatest works of the Renaissance.
 Tucked away in San Pietro in Montorio is Bramante’s Tempietto (little temple, 1502), scaled to function either as a garden folly or as the center piece of a never realized cloister or courtyard of a quality impossible to imagine.
 Leon Batista Alberti had proposed a round colonnaded temple of smallish proportions at the center of his painting of an ideal city square (the Urbino Panel c1460s), and written the first treatise on classical architecture since antiquity.
 The Tempietto renders the theory concrete and palpable even at this diminutive scale.
-It picks up on Alberti’s ideas and sets the model for all Renaissance architects to follow, from Michelangelo to Palladio to Borromini.
+It picks up on Alberti’s ideas and sets the model that all later Renaissance architects will follow, from Michelangelo to Palladio to Borromini.
+All of these great masters stood here and studied Bramante’s little masterpiece.

 Tiempietto: detail of square column capital meeting the round lintel

-The date given for its completion makes it contemporary to Michelangelo’s David (1501 – 04) executed in the northern Medici stronghold of Firenze (Florence), and Leonardo da Vinci’s Mona Lisa is believed executed between 1503 and 1506.
+The date given for its completion makes it contemporary to Michelangelo’s David (1501 – 04) executed in the northern Medici stronghold of Firenze (Florence).
+Leonardo da Vinci’s Mona Lisa is believed date from this time as well, between 1503 and 1506.

 The Meaning of Place

 I met a fellow traveler at the piazza of the Pantheon one night.
-I had map, sketchbook and camera in my hands, she had a map out.
+I had map, sketchbook and camera in my hands, she had a map.
 She spoke English and asked me if I knew the direction to the Trevi Fountain.
 I pointed her in the right direction, then remarked that Piazza Navona lay in the same axis, but in the opposite direction.
 “Oh,” she said, “If Navona is over there, then I know how to get to Trevi from Navona.”
-I smiled as she set off to Piazza Navona, realizing that she was in the process of building her own mental map of Rome.
+I smiled as she set off to Piazza Navona, walking in the opposite direction of where she wanted to go.
+She was another soul engaged in the process of building her own mental map of Rome.

 It is worthwhile to note that according to Google Map it would take 32 minutes and we would cover 9.3 km to drive to all the same destinations (shown with blue arrows in the map).
-The streets that connect these places are too small for the cars, thus traffic is sent on a maze of one-way routes that lead in all different directions.
+The streets that connect these places are too small for the cars, thus traffic is dispersed on a maze of one-way routes leading in all different directions in order to preserve something of the footprint of the city intact for the walking individual or group.

-The size and shape of each of these urban rooms, as well as the height of the fronting buildings that enclose them, have been determined to fit within the proportions that are most pleasing to the eye.
-The distance that separates each of these destinations, typically no more than 5 minutes walking, is also calculated to make it easy to go from one place to the other—a pleasure, rather than a challenge.
-Finally, the manner in which all these destinations combine, and set up in relation to the rest of the city, works our innate way finding abilities.
+The size and shape of each of the urban rooms, as well as the height of the buildings fronting, have been determined to fit within the proportions that are most pleasing to the eye.
+The distance that separates each place, typically not more than 5 minutes walking, is also calculated to make it easy to go from one to the other.
+Walking in Roma—provided you stay near the Trastevere-Trevi backbone—is a pleasure rather than a challenge.
+Finally, the manner in which all these destinations combine, and set up in relation to the rest of the city, works to engage our innate way finding abilities.
 I have not experienced another place in the western world that resonates so perfectly with our physical and mental abilities to experience place.